 Nothing poses a tricky design challenge quite like a small space.
 Furniture selection aside, your chosen decor can either create the illusion of a larger room, or further accentuate the obvious lack of square footage.
 While small living rooms and kitchens present their obvious challenges, we'd argue that designing a well-appointed bedroom, no matter how cramped, is vitally important.
-The room should promote a sense of relaxation and tranquility, which can be all the more difficult when you have roughly 150 square feet to play with.
+The room should promote a sense of relaxation and tranquility, which can be all the more difficult when you have roughly 150 square feet to work with.

-No matter how small the room is, "still center the bed," Ford told MyDomaine.
-"Even though you don't have much space on either side, it will feel better for both parties to be able to get out of the bed easily and prevent the college style technique of the bed against the wall."
+No matter how small the room is, "still center the bed," Leanne Ford told MyDomaine.
+"Even though you don't have much space on either side, it will feel better for both parties to be able to get out of the bed easily and prevent the college-style technique of the bed against the wall."
 She also recommends using a chair as a bedside table to save more space.
 "They are pretty enough to live there as a surface with books on them, but handy if you need to use the chair."

-Jeremiah Brent: Focus on scale and proportion
+Focus on Scale and Proportion

 "My biggest overall small space tip is to go for a tone-on-tone color palette.
-The more high-contrast colors you use, the busier the room can look which will make your space feel smaller," Henderson explains.
+The more high-contrast colors you use, the busier the room can look which will make your space feel smaller," Emily Henderson notes.
 She also echoes Berk's mirror recommendation.
 "Large mirrors are your friend," she adds.
 "They bounce around light as well as trick the eye into thinking the room is larger because of the reflection."

-"When working with small bedrooms (or rooms in general), my initial recommendation is to paint the room a darker color," Shea explains.
+"When working with small bedrooms (or rooms in general), my initial recommendation is to paint the room a darker color," Becky Shea explains.
 "One may think white has the ability to make a space feel larger, but in fact, this trick of ours can accomplish the same effect but with more depth."

 She goes on to explain how darker shades actually absorb light, which blurs where walls and ceilings begin and end, making the space feel larger.
 "Another perk to having a finish that can absorb light [is that] it'll lend itself to a better nights sleep, and who doesn't want more sleep?"

 "In any bedroom, lighting by the bed is essential for unwinding before going to sleep.
-But a table lamp on a nightstand is wasted real estate in a small bedroom," explains McNabb.
-"Instead, opt for sconces on either side of the bed.
-Whether plug-in or hardwired, make sure they're on a dimmer—that way you can adjust the amount of light needed for reading or relaxing."
+But a table lamp on a nightstand is wasted real estate in a small bedroom," Eliza McNabb suggests.
+Instead, opt for sconces on either side of the bed.
+Whether plug-in or hardwired, make sure they're on a dimmer—that way you can adjust the amount of light needed for reading or relaxing.